Pepperoni2/CCL1/README.md

-# Misty Survivor's: Endless Struggle
+# Misty Survivors: Endless Struggle
 Defend yourself against endless waves of enemy robots and upgrade your character along the way.

 ## **Play the Game**